 - 72% think freelancing has a positive effect on family life

 In 90% of cases as a freelancer, you will work twice as much than in “normal work” to earn the same money.
 Unless you already have experience, connections and knowledge of your niche.
-But if you do not, then there is a long way behind you during which you will probably keep asking yourself “why do I do this instead go to “normal work”
+But if you do not, then there is a long way behind you during which you will probably keep asking yourself “why do I do this instead of going to “normal work.”